killitofx/Blockzilla/CONTRIBUTING.md

 ## Blockzilla Maintenance Support Policy

-Maintenance support for Blockzilla will be provided for:
+Maintenance support for Blockzilla may be provided for:

 - English websites